[Importing corpus data to Korp: technical documentation]

 Corpus organization

 Each distinct item (at the leaf level) in the Korp corpus selector corresponds to a single corpus from the point of view of Korp and CWB.
 If it is desired (or necessary) that a corpus is shown as divided into subcorpora in the corpus selector, each subcorpus must be made its own corpus for CWB.
-The corpora from the point of view of CWB are sometimes referred to as physical corpora, as opposed to the logical corpus comprising all the subcorpora and typically having one META-SHARE record, for example.
+The corpora from the point of view of CWB are sometimes referred to as physical corpora, as opposed to the logical corpus comprising all the subcorpora and typically having one metadata record, for example.

 There are two main reasons for splitting logical corpora: